ELELAB/N-glycan-TIF/README.md

 NOTES:

+a) We suggest to use Rstudio to run the scripts of interest.
+b) The scripts need to be run in the same folder where the N-glycan data and patient metadata are stored.
+Otherwise, the user would need to modify them with the right path.
-We suggest to use Rstudio to run the scripts of interest.
-It is vital that the script N_Glycan_Functions.R is always run as the initital script as this scripts contains packages and costum functions needed for running the rest of the code.
+b) It is vital that the script N_Glycan_Functions.R is always run as the initital script as this scripts contains packages and costum functions needed for running the rest of the code.